Snoopy Presents: For Auld Lang Syne

-Snoopy Presents: For Auld Lang Syne, or simply For Auld Lang Syne, is a 2021 Peanuts animated special.
-It is the first Peanuts special produced for Apple TV+, the first Peanuts special since Happiness Is a Warm Blanket, Charlie Brown ten years prior, and the first Peanuts holiday special since I Want a Dog for Christmas, Charlie Brown eighteen years prior.
+Snoopy Presents: For Auld Lang Syne, or simply For Auld Lang Syne, is the 46th Peanuts animated special.
+It is the first Peanuts special produced for Apple TV+, the first Peanuts special since Happiness Is a Warm Blanket, Charlie Brown ten years prior, the first Peanuts holiday special since I Want a Dog for Christmas, Charlie Brown eighteen years prior, and the second special about New Year's Eve.
+It revolves around Lucy, who throws a New Year's Eve party to cheer herself up after her grandmother fails to show up for Christmas.
 The special was released exclusively on Apple TV+ on December 10, 2021.
 It was nominated for Best Animated Special Production at the 49th Annie Awards.